COVID-19 Updates at Henry Street Settlement

 Henry Street’s core services never close.

-As the COVID-19 situation escalates, Henry Street is listening to our neighbors’ needs, adapting programs substantially to meet those needs, and responding to the best of our ability amid rapidly changing conditions.
+As the COVID-19 crisis continues, Henry Street is listening to our neighbors’ needs, adapting programs substantially to meet those needs, and responding to the best of our ability amid rapidly changing conditions.

 This week, Henry Street is: